Home » Parrotlet Beak Health — A Care Guide for Beginners!

 Broken Bones

-The bones in a parrotlet’s beak can be fractured or broken through trauma.
+The bones in a parrotlet’s beak can be fractured or broken due to physical trauma.

-If a parrotlet’s beak has been cracked or broken at the tip, a veterinary surgeon will trim the beak and level out the injury.
-Keratin replenishes over time, so a parrotlet’s beak can eventually repair itself, although it may grow misaligned.
+A veterinary surgeon will trim the excess if a parrotlet’s beak is cracked or broken at the tip. β-keratin replenishes over time, so the beak will repair itself, although it may grow misaligned.

-A parrotlet’s beak that’s so seriously broken that it is torn from the face is called avulsion.
-A surgeon can reattach the beak if enough tissue remains in place.
+A parrotlet’s beak that’s so seriously broken that it is torn from the face is called an avulsion.
+If enough tissue remains in place, a surgeon may be able to reattach the beak.

-If this isn’t the case, the parrotlet may require a 3D-printed prosthetic replacement beak.
+If this isn’t the case, the parrotlet requires a 3D-printed prosthetic replacement beak.

 How To Care for A Parrotlet’s Beak

 Parrotlets can manage their beak care requirements in the right living environment.
-This involves a quality diet and opportunities to wear down and shape its beak.
+This involves providing a suitable diet and opportunities to wear down and shape the beak.

 Trimming and Filing